graphlab-fr/cosma-docs/src/en/user-manual.md

 If you want to learn how to use Markdown and Pandoc together, check out this online lesson: [Sustainable Authorship in Plain Text using Pandoc and Markdown](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).
 :::

 Cosma renders Markdown files into HTML.
-Therefore, Markdown files can also include HTML code, as well as vector images in SVG.
+Therefore, Markdown files can also include HTML code.
 Cosma also supports [adding attributes by brackets](https://www.npmjs.com/package/markdown-it-attrs), as shown below.

 ```markdown
 <div class="red">This paragraph will be red</div>